trip41/modify-results/README.md

-A collection of filter function
+A collection of filter functions.

 ##Default filters
   - kimSort